 Vehicular assault can be charged as either a Class 4 or Class 5 felony (C.R.S.
 Section 18-3-205).
 Class 5 felonies carry up to three years in prison and a $100,000 fine.

-If you are facing charges for a serious traffic offence in Colorado, you need experienced legal representation.
-Our criminal defense lawyers have decades of experience, and attorney Jay Tiftickjian has been named the People’s Choice for Colorado’s Best DUI Lawyer in 2013, 2014 and 2015.
-To schedule a consultation with one of our attorneys about your major traffic crime case, please contact us today.
+If you are facing charges for a serious traffic offense in Colorado, you need experienced legal representation.
+Our criminal defense lawyers have decades of experience, and attorney Jay Tiftickjian has been named Colorado’s Best DUI Lawyer every year since 2012 by Law Week Colorado.
+To schedule a consultation with one of our attorneys about your pending charges, please contact us today.